skader14/cs370-research-2/README.md

 Run mvn exec:java "-Dexec.mainClass=org.cloudbus.cloudsim.sdn.example.CFRRLExample"

+Latency Work: Change the model path and experiment name in agent.py Change the experienment name and other stuff in cfrrlexamplelatency then run:  mvn exec:java "-Dexec.mainClass=org.cloudbus.cloudsim.sdn.example.CFRRLExampleLatency"

 to run the CFRRL version.
 Still need to check it against a normal version and compare stats.